Retreats at SI

 We all know the importance of getting away from the hectic pace of life and finding time to pray, to reflect and to deepen our knowledge and love of ourselves and of God.

 Since the school's founding, teachers and campus ministers have shared the Ignatian way of praying with our students.
 We offer four separate retreat experiences, each tailored for the four classes at SI — freshmen, sophomores, juniors and seniors.
-Read about each program below and contact SI's Director of Campus Ministry, Sr. Sharon Brannen, FdCC, or Director of Formation, Chad Evans, for more information.
+Read about each program below and contact SI's Director of Campus Ministry, Sr. Sharon Brannen, FdCC, or Assistant Principal for Formation Chad Evans, for more information.

 The Cura Freshmen Formation Program is rooted in the Jesuit ideal of cura personalis, care for the whole person.
 Cura groups welcome students and support their transition into St. Ignatius.
 Throughout freshman year, students develop a deeper sense of personal identity and communal belonging in order to grow toward the Grad at Grad.

 The Church's central vision for Catholic education "...aims at the formation of the human person in the pursuit of his [her] ultimate end."
 Simply stated- education is formation.

 ‘Formation’ is the process by which a person becomes who they have been called by God to be.
 The formation process is concerned with the complete human person and, consequently, is driven by a single question: “Who are you becoming?”
 The SI Cura Program is the intentional, systematic direction of the complete freshmen experience toward the end of developing the whole person, body and soul, and facilitating each student toward the Grad at Grad.

 Central to that formation are relationships.
 Personalization of the formation environment – enabling students to know well, and be known well by at least one adult in their school will lead to a deeper experience.
 Cura groups will advance achieving personalized growth by building supportive relationships between students and mentors, and among students.